jolilj/el2425_bitcraze/README.md

 Stop hovering by pressing any key in the terminal where the fly.py script is running.

 ### Trajectory plotting
-The reference trajectory and the corresponding crazyflie trajectory is plotted in rviz.
-The crazyflie trajectory is plotted once a target position has been set (by calling setgoal).
+The reference trajectory and the corresponding crazyflie trajectory is plotted in RViz.
+The crazyflie trajectory is plotted once a target position has been set (by calling `/set_target_position`).

 ## Hardware notes